drewbobw/UCI-Data-cleaning/README.md

 at Irvine.
 The experimental data can be found here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-The repository consists of XX files:
+The repository consists of 10 files:
 README.md- this readme file

 run_analysis.R- The script file that takes in the raw data from UCI